Summary Fact Sheet on Proposed Get Real Planned Parenthood Curriculum for Spokane Public Schools

 - 7th Grade students will see their teacher “demonstrate steps with an actual condom and ask students to explain the importance of each step.”
 Teachers will “pass around condoms for students to see and handle.”
 (P. 7-77)

-- All role play scenario activities designed to teach children refusal and negotiation skills will involve situations where kids are having sexual intercourse, (Scenarios 7.9-4—In Activity Kit—Role Play—p.
+- All role play scenario activities designed to teach children refusal and negotiation skills will involve situations where teens are having sexual intercourse, (Scenarios 7.9-4—In Activity Kit—Role Play—p.
 7-93).
-None of them involve abstinence scenarios or skills needed by the majority of youth who have chosen abstinence.
+None of them involve abstinence scenarios or skills needed by the majority of youth who are choosing abstinence.

 - As a final project, students will be asked to “create a 30-second public service announcement for the radio that tells adolescents how to access sexual health services.
 Before creating this ad, groups must first research different medical and sexual health services available in their area, finding out location, cost and how to schedule an appointment,” (Grade 7 Assessment—Suggested Final Projects, p.
 7-97).
 What they WON’T BE TOLD is that a Google search of “sexual health services/clinics” will always and sometimes exclusively bring up Planned Parenthood clinics, not pro-life pregnancy clinics.
 For half the students involved, this will require them to advocate for a clinic and services they oppose, i.e. abortion.
 (See both 2013-2014 CNN and Gallup polls on Americans’ opposition to abortion, 57/58% saying it should be legal under “few” or “no” circumstances.)

-- In the entire chapter on contraceptive methods, NO information will be given regarding the contraception methods that are or may be abortive in nature.
+- In the entire chapter on contraceptive methods, NO information will be given regarding the contraception methods that are or may be abortive in nature nor that Planned Parenthood makes from 30-40% of its earned income from abortions (54% of which are done on women who were using contraceptives (usually condom or pill) during the month they became pregnant,” (Guttmacher report; see lifenews.com/2011/01/11/report-shows-contraception-failure-54-used-before-abortion/ )

 - Students will be asked to create a brochure for any of the 15 different birth control methods in the “Protective Methods Chart” (8.4-6).

-- Students will create a media piece communicating the Get Real curriculum they have been learning over the past 3 years directed at their peers, (Handout 8.9-3).
+- Students will create a media piece, directed at their peers, that communicates the Get Real curriculum they have been learning over the past 3 years, (Handout 8.9-3).

 - Birth sex and gender will be separated with statements like this under “Differentiate between biological sex and gender”—“Many people don’t match any of the stereotypical characteristics the class brainstormed,” (9.3-2).